 “I'm a little older; I don't need anything.
 I just need my kids to go to school and have an education and change their future for good things to come.”

 Angelina has fled violence, flooding and drought looking for a safe place for her family.
-“I am tired of running from enemies,” she says.
+“I am tyred of running from enemies,” she says.
 PHOTO: Jennifer Huxta for Mercy Corps

 The situation in South Sudan is dire, and the largest refugee crisis in Africa.
-More than 4 million people have been uprooted from their homes since the start of a brutal civil war in 2013, including more than 2 million people who have been forced to cross into neighboring countries, the majority of them women and children.
+More than 4 million people have been uprooted from their homes since the start of a brutal civil war in 2013, including about 2.3 million people who have been forced to cross into neighbouring countries, the majority of them women and children.

 Ongoing warfare, flooding and drought continue to worsen what is already a dangerous humanitarian crisis.
 There are massive needs for clean water, health care, sanitation, food, shelter, and protection across the country, and millions of people now require urgent support to survive.